dualra1n/dualra1n/tutorial.md

 # how to fix hardware

-if you have the dualboot already done, just do --dualboot 14.3 --dont-create-part --fixHard
+if you had the dualboot already done, just do --dualboot 14.3 --dont-create-part --fixHard

-if you didnt dualboot yet, just do --dualboot 14.3 --fixHard
+if you have not dualbooted yet, just do --dualboot 14.3 --fixHard

 # Delete the second iOS install from your device